 A few days later it was confirmed.
 Will's metopic suture had already fused.

-The problem with the way William's suture fused aside from fusing early is that it fused at an odd angle.
-If it had not been diagnosed properly, by the time he got to be around 4 years old or so it could either prohibit the growth of the brain, or alternatively, the brain would expand outwards giving him an enlarged head in the back.
+Our skulls are made up of several plates that join together at about one year of age or older.
+The metopic suture is centered in the middle of the forehead.
+Our baby boy's sutures were fused when he was still in the womb.
+William's suture fused early and at an odd angle.
+If it had not been diagnosed properly, by the time he got to be around 4 years old it could either prohibit the growth of his brain, or alternatively, his brain would expand outwards giving him an enlarged head in the back.